TilakMaddy/eye-music-maker/README.md

-# eye-music-maker
-Make music by moving your eyes  👀
+# Make music by moving your eyes  👀

 ## tilakmaddy.github.io/eye-music-maker/